razor-x/config-curator/README.md

 /* Operations to perform by type.
  *
  * Operations always happen in this order:
- * unlinks, directories, files, symlinks.
+ * unlinks, directories, files, and symlinks.
+ *
  * Each type of operations waits
  * until the previous type has completed successfully.
- * All operations of a specific type are done in parallel.
+ * Operations of each type with equal order value are always done in parallel,
+ * but operations with a later order do not start until earlier ones complete.
  *
  * Specifying an array of hostnames will restrict that
  * operation to matching hosts (case insensitive).